mgpadalkar/godot-cpp-opencv/README.md

 1. Create a new 3D Scene
 2. Rename `Spatial` to `Main3D`
-3. Save the scene as `Main3D.tscn`
+3. Save the scene as `Main3D.tscn` and set it as the main scene.
 4. Go to `AssetLib` and search for `xr`
 5. Download and install `Godot XR Tools - AR and VR helper library`
 6. Go to `Project` -> `Project Settings` -> `Plugins` tab and enable the `Godot XR Tools` plugin.